jianminwei/PythonVsJavaScript/JSX-tips-01-jsx-functions.md

     //Notice that you can hava other JS statements
     //before the return() JSX element.
 This is a full blown
     //JS function.
-You do whatever is needed before the JSX element. const Menu = (props) => {
+You do whatever is needed before the JSX element.
+    //Note that a JSX element can be a single element, a a complex composit element.
+    //But either way, it is considered a element. const Menu = (props) => {
         //you can do whatever the preparation here. console.log(props.title);